SalomePlatform/hexablock/doc/gui_disc_elmts.rst

 **Arguments:**

-- q: the quadrangle to disconnect.
+- quad: the quadrangle to disconnect.
 - from hexa: the hexahedron to disconnect the quadrangle from.

 The dialogue box to disconnect a quadrangle is: